Softball: Playing field

 The playing field is divided into fair territory and foul territory.
 Fair territory is further divided into the infield, and the outfield.

 The field is defined by foul lines that meet at a right angle at home plate.
 The minimum length of the baselines varies classification of play (see below for official measurements).
 A fence running between the baselines defines the limits of the field; distance from home plate to the fence varies by field.
-The widest part of the field is the distance between the foul poles, which are erected where the foul lines meet the fence, and are about 310 to 420 ft apart depending on the length of the foul lines.
+The widest part of the field is the distance between the foul poles, which are erected where the foul lines meet the fence and are about 310 to 420 ft apart depending on the length of the foul lines.

 Home plate is one corner of a diamond with bases at each corner.
 The bases are cushions 15 in square, of canvas or a similar material, and not more than 5 in thick.
 The bases are usually securely fastened to the ground.
-The bases are numbered counter clockwise as first base, second base, and third base.
+The bases are numbered counterclockwise as first base, second base, and third base.
 Often, but not always, outside first base (that is, in foul territory) and adjacent and connected to it, there is a contrast-colored "double base" or "safety base" intended to prevent collisions between the first baseman and the runner.
 The runner runs for the foul portion of the double base after hitting the ball while the fielding team tries to throw the ball to the fair portion before the runner reaches the safety base.
 However, not all softball diamonds have these safety bases and they are much more common in women's softball than in men's.
 The double base is required in the U-18 Women's Softball World Cup.

 The infield consists of the diamond and the adjacent space in which the infielders (see below) normally play.
 The outfield is the remaining space between the baselines and between the outfield fence and the infield.
 The infield is usually "skinned" (dirt), while the outfield has grass in regulation competitions.

 Near the center of the diamond is the pitching plate, or colloquially "rubber".
-In fastpitch, a circle 16 ft in diameter known as the pitching circle is market around the pitching plate.
+In fastpitch, a circle 16 ft in diameter known as the pitching circle is marked around the pitching plate.

 A field is officially required to have a warning track between 15 and 12 ft from the outfield fence.
 However, if the game is being played on a field larger than required, no warning track is required before the temporary outfield fencing.

 Located in foul territory outside both baselines are two coach's boxes.
 Each box is behind a line 15 ft long located 12 ft from each baseline.